How to use Key Vault soft-delete with PowerShell

 To verify that a key vault has soft-delete enabled, run the show command and look for the 'Soft Delete Enabled?' attribute:

-Get-AzureRmKeyVault -VaultName "ContosoVault"
+Get-AzKeyVault -VaultName "ContosoVault"

-Deleting a key vault protected by soft-delete
+Deleting a soft-delete protected key vault

 The command to delete a key vault changes in behavior, depending on whether soft-delete is enabled.